Lanecrest/SolarFlareRevamp/README.md

 # Solar Flare Revamp
 Solar Flare Revamps aims to make Solar Flares behave a little differently.
 This will generally make them more forgiving but also, hopefully, more interesting.
-A full list of what is changed can be found on the project's Steam or GitHub pages.
+This project has been archived due to a bug that is preventing the current code from working outside of dev mode.
+It may be unarchvied in the future when there is time to return to the project and convert it to a Harmony patch.

 ## Features